Download QR code

 Pick a PNG size if needed

-When PNG is selected, open QR Code Size to choose a preset.
-The list includes sizes from 512px - Small up to 4000px - Maximum, with labels such as Medium, Large, and Extra Large in between.
+When you pick PNG, open QR Code Size and choose a preset.
+The list runs from 512px (Small) up to 4000px (Maximum), with Medium, Large, and Extra Large in between.

-Choose the smallest size that still matches the final use case, then test the real exported QR code before launch.
+Choose the smallest size that still suits the final use, then test the exported QR code before launch.

 QR Code Size dropdown with PNG presets from 512px Small through 4000px Maximum

-If the Smart Link has variants, select the ones you want to include.
+If the OmniLab Smart Link has variants, select the ones you want to include.

-When one or more variants are selected, OmniLab downloads a ZIP containing the main Smart Link QR code plus the selected variant QR codes.
+When one or more variants are selected, OmniLab downloads a ZIP with the main OmniLab Smart Link QR code plus the selected variant QR codes.

 Download and test the final files